mainnet-cash/mainnet-docs/docs/src/tutorial/README.md

 ]);
 ```

 Note that you can send to many addresses at once.

+If your address holds <span style="background-color: #fffdbf; padding: 0 5px 0 5px;">SLP tokens</span>,
+you have to use the `wallet.slpAware().send([...])` method to prevent accidental token burning.
+SLP checks are a bit slow, so they are opt-in.

-There are also some options about how money is spent, such as specifying which unspent outputs are used as inputs.
+There is also an `options` parameter that specifies how money is spent, for example specifying which
+unspent outputs are used as inputs: `{utxoIds: ["...", "..."]}`.

 Let's print the balance of the seller's wallet: